 The flow rate obtained from extrusion of a molten resin through a die of specified length and diameter under prescribed conditions of time, temperature and load as set forth in ASTM D1238.

-The temperature of the molten plastic just prior to entering the mould or extruded through the die.
+The temperature of the molten plastic just prior to entering the mold or extruded through the die.

 The temperature at which solid and liquid forms of a substance are in equilibrium.
 In common usage the melting point is taken as the temperature at which the liquid first forms in a small sample as its temperature is increased gradually.